OICR/softeng-blog/_posts/chen_chen/2017-06-22-Using-Jump-Servers-in-SSH.md

 ---
 layout: post
-title: "The Major Keys of SSH"
+title: "The Major Keys of SSH: Using Jump Servers and Port Forwarding"
 breadcrumb: true
 author: chen_chen
 date: 2017-06-26